US restaurants finally get labor relief with more workers seeking jobs

 "We're seeing the labor situations improving," McDonald's Chief Executive Chris Kempczinski said during a quarterlyearnings calllast week.
 "In the U.S., they've made a lot of progress on staffing in the restaurants."

-The broader labor market remains strong overall.
-The household unemployment rate dipped to 3.4% in April, the U.S. Labor Department said on Friday, and nonfarm payrolls grew by 253,000.

-Leisure and hospitality hiring for the month grew by 31,000 jobs, which is slower than the six-month average of 73,000 jobs per month.
-Employment in the industry is still 2.4% below pre-pandemic levels, however, part of the effects of restaurants shutting during the pandemic.

-Once the economy rebounded, many fast-food workers quit grueling, low-wage jobs to work in booming sectors that paid more and were desperate for workers, including in transportation and warehousing.
+During the pandemic, many restaurants were forced to shutter and lay off employees.
+Later, fast-food workers quit their grueling, low-wage jobs to work in booming sectors that paid more and were also desperate for workers, including for transportation and warehousing.

 But now, inflation-wary consumers are buying fewer motor vehicles and other expensive purchases, pressuring manufacturers and retailers.